 \section{Introduction}

-Automatic music transcription has been a long-standing fundamental problem in music informatics \cite{Benetos2019,Benetos2013,Klapuri2006}.
+Automatic music transcription has been a long-standing fundamental problem in music informatics \cite{Benetos2019}.
 The ultimate goal is to convert music audio signals into musical scores, which are useful for music performance and music content analysis.
-For example, a vast number of music audio and video files are available on the Web and for most of them it is difficult to find the corresponding musical scores, which are necessary for practicing music, making covers, and detailed music analysis.
+For example, a vast number of music audio and video files are available on the Web, and for most of them, it is difficult to find the corresponding musical scores, which are necessary for practicing music, making covers, and conducting detailed music analysis.
 The central problem of automatic music transcription is to obtain symbolic representation of musical pitches and rhythms from continuous signals.
-Transcription of polyphonic music, which contains multiple pitches sounding simultaneously, is especially a challenging problem that is difficult even for human experts because of the huge search space and the difficulty of separating individual pitches from a sound mixture.
-We here study transcription of polyphonic piano music, which is one of the major forms of music.
+Transcribing polyphonic music, which contains multiple pitches sounding simultaneously, is especially a challenging problem because of the huge search space and the difficulty of separating individual pitches from a sound mixture; it is difficult even for human experts.
+Here we study the problem of transcribing polyphonic piano music, which is one of the major forms of music.

-Due to the complexity of the problem, polyphonic music transcription has been studied as two split problems, multipitch detection and rhythm quantization.
+Due to the complexity of the problem, polyphonic music transcription has been studied as two-split problems, multipitch detection and rhythm quantization.
 In multipitch detection, an audio signal is converted into a {\it performance MIDI sequence}, which is a list of musical notes with semitone-level pitches, onset and offset times in seconds, and velocities (intensities).
-Spectrogram factorization methods such as nonnegative matrix factorization (NMF) and probabilistic latent component analysis (PLCA) have been a typical approach to this problem \cite{Benetos2015,Cheng2016,Ohanlon2014,Vincent2010}.
-More recently, significant improvements have been achieved by means of deep neural network (DNN) techniques \cite{Bittner2017,Hawthorne2018,Kelz2016,Sigtia2016,Wu2019}.
+Spectrogram factorization methods such as nonnegative matrix factorization (NMF) and probabilistic latent component analysis (PLCA) have been common approaches to this problem \cite{Benetos2015,Cheng2016,Vincent2010}.
+More recently, significant improvements have been achieved by means of deep neural network (DNN) techniques \cite{Bittner2017,Hawthorne2018,Sigtia2016,Wu2019}.